 The Bolt Carrier Group (BCG) is easily considered the heart of the AR platform.
 Rightfully so, considering the BCG is responsible for a large portion of the rifle's function.
-This guide will go over some Entry level, Mid Tier, and High Tier options for BCGs and some recommendations/considerations for purchasing a custom BCG.
+This article will go over some of our recommendations and things to look for when purchasing a bolt carrier group.

 Building out a Custom Bolt Carrier Group